latest planet(s) updated or added: 23 September 2024

 These are just two examples, but these people really got under our skin with their constant budgeting.

-Saying this, eventually the budgets helped us to rethink life and work on our planet.
+Saying this, eventually the budgets helped us to rethink life and work on our planet, and to end all wars.
+We really wanted those mid-winter sausages.

 Co-writers welcome.
 This might become a collection within the collection where several planets contribute, each picking one of the war-against-ourselves issues, such as AI, diets, plastic surgery, competition, overwork, overproduction, fossil fuels, social media, processed food …